macivo/BFH-Hyperdrive/README.md

 ######################
 ##### Bridge Config #####
 ```
-To set the car controller as a system service, the following text file should be created in the folder `/etc/systemd/system/anki_car_controller.service`. the ExecStart is the directory of the Node.js and the file of car controller.
+To set the car controller as a system service, the following text file should be created in the folder `/etc/systemd/system/anki_car_controller.service`.
 ```
 [Unit]
 Description=Anki Overdrive Car Controller